mahi27/mahi27.github.io/_posts/2025-01-01-Overview-of-AIOps.md

 <br>
 Here’s how it works in a nutshell:
 <ul>
-<li>Data Collection: AIOps pulls data from all kinds of sources—logs, monitoring tools, servers, and apps.
+<li><strong>Data Collection: </strong>AIOps pulls data from all kinds of sources—logs, monitoring tools, servers, and apps.
 It takes everything in, analyzes it, and starts looking for patterns.</li>
-<li>Event Correlation: If you’re getting hit with a flood of alerts, AIOps can connect the dots between them.
+<li><strong>Event Correlation: </strong>If you’re getting hit with a flood of alerts, AIOps can connect the dots between them.
 It can identify the root cause of an issue, even when the alerts are all over the place.</li>
-<li>Anomaly Detection: AIOps can actively monitor your systems and flag anything that seems out of the ordinary.
+<li><strong>Anomaly Detection: </strong>AIOps can actively monitor your systems and flag anything that seems out of the ordinary.
 It’s an early warning system in place, spotting potential issues before they escalate </li>
-<li> Automated Remediation:  When AIOps detects an issue, it doesn’t just notify you—it can also take action on its own.
+<li><strong>Automated Remediation: </strong>When AIOps detects an issue, it doesn’t just notify you—it can also take action on its own.
 Whether it’s restarting a service or triggering a workflow, AIOps reduces the need for manual intervention.</li>
 </ul>

 <h2><strong>Ops Landscape</strong></h2>